In this segment of our Mental Health Awareness series, we'll take a look at Attention Deficit Hyperactivity Disorder, or ADHD.

-Throughout history, countless brain and behavioral disorders have been blamed on bad parenting.
-As time has passed and more research has been done, we've learned that ADHD is caused by a variety of things, but parenting style isn't one of them.
+Throughout history, people believed that bad parenting caused various brain and behavioral disorders.
+As time has passed and more research has been done, we've learned that a variety of things can cause ADHD, but parenting style isn't one of them.
 ADHD is primarily the result of an imbalance of brain chemistryopens a new window.
 Hereopens a new window is an overview of recent findings about the causes of ADHD.

 "Kids outgrow ADHD."

 Not exactly.
 According to the Mayo Clinicopens a new window, "Some people with ADHD have fewer symptoms as they age, but some adults continue to have major symptoms that interfere with daily functioning."
 Take a look at "Living with ADHD: A Lifespan Disorderopens a new window," from chadd.org to learn more about ADHD in adulthood.